piranha/twinspark-js/www/api.md

 ## Config

-Attributes you can set on twinspark <code>script</code> tag, like so:
+Configuration attributes can be can set on twinspark <code>script</code> tag:

 ```
 <script src="/static/twinspark.js" timeout="5000">